 Please note that if technical equipment is required for the use of visual aids, the Learner must provide their own equipment for use in the examination room.
-The set up required for any technical equipment is the responsibility of the Learner and must be included in the time allowance of the examination as a whole.
+The set up and operation required for any technical equipment is the responsibility of the Learner and must be included in the time allowance of the examination as a whole.
 No extra time will be allowed for the setting up of visual aids.
+For ROA exams, digital visual aids must be presented on a different device to that used for the Zoom.

-It is advised, that where Learners are using a PowerPoint presentations that they bring with them hard copies of the slides in case the technical equipment does fail on the day.
+It is advised, that where Level 2 or 3 Learners are using a PowerPoint presentations, they bring hard copies of the slides with them for the Examiner in case the technical equipment fails on the day.